Tag along for our FTC disclosure saga here. The following article was last updated on Dec 4, 2025 ...

 This motorcycle helmet lock has a 30" cable and uses a three-dial combination key that's really easy to change.
 Its Amazon page claims it "keeps luggage, bikes, guns, work equipment, briefcase, purse, doors, gates, and many other items safe".
 It also mentions grouping items together, so I suppose if you like shooting at your co-workers' belongings while riding the copy machine like a stallion, this is 100% the only lock for you.

-Me personally, I just need something small and durable that keeps my helmet and riding jacket secured to the bike while I'm grabbing my mid-ride nourishment.
+Me, personally, I just need something small and durable that keeps my helmet and riding jacket secured to the bike while I'm grabbing my mid-ride nourishment.

 Other Motorcycle Helmet Lock Options

-Our long-time favorite before LNC was the Lockstraps 901 helmet lock.
+Our longtime favorite before LNC was the Lockstraps 901 helmet lock.
 That thing is a beast.
-It's basically a heat-treated steel carabiner, looped at the end of three-millimeter steel cable, wrapped between two heavy duty nylon straps.
+It's basically a heat-treated steel carabiner, looped at the end of three-millimeter steel cable, wrapped between two heavy-duty nylon straps.

-If you're leaving your riding gear out through the night or are in a less-than-friendly environment while travelling, perhaps the Lockstraps 901 is a better bet.
+If you're leaving your riding gear out through the night or are in a less-than-friendly environment while traveling, perhaps the Lockstraps 901 is a better bet.
 There's no reason to think LNC's motorcycle helmet lock won't hold up but then with the right pair of industrial grade wire cutters ...

 Do People Even Do That?

 It's smaller than the palm of my hand.
-At 2.4 ounces, it's lighter than a 12 ounce cola because 2.4 ounces is less than 12 ounces.
+At 2.4 ounces, it's lighter than a 12-ounce cola because 2.4 ounces is less than 12 ounces.
 Did we mention it comes with a bottle opener?
 We didn't because it doesn't.
 That's honesty, the kind that inspires good people like you to order now.

 Bottom line, when you pull up to anywhere where what you wear needs to get unworn, this security in a tiny package works wonders.
 Go try the dumplings, see the movie and hear the band.
 While you do, fear not.
 Your gear will be waiting for you when you get back.